will-lynas/nextjs-todo-app/README.md

-# todo-app
+# Todo App

-My first project using Next.js, deployed on Vercel.
+A Hello World Todo App.
+Made in Next.js with Shadcn components, deployed on Vercel.

 ## Gallery